elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A superclass is a class that is inherited from by other classes, while a subclass is a class that inherits properties and methods from a superclass.<br />
+  <div><strong>Interview Response:</strong> A superclass is a class that is inherited from by other classes, while a subclass is a class that inherits properties and methods from a superclass.
   </div>
   </div>
 </details>